albertofernandezvillan/eiti-eiasr/README.md

 #### Preprocessing

+For now only preprocessign is resizing input images to the same size 64x64 pixels.
+It is be determined if using additinal preprocessing (e.g. blurring) would increase effectiveness of utilizing HOGs.

 <img align="right" height=230 src="/doc/img/Selection_002.png">

-For now only preprocessign is resizing input images to the same size 64x64 pixels.
-It is be determined if using additinal preprocessing (e.g. blurring) would increase effectiveness of utilizing HOGs

 #### Gradient calcualations